ppy/osu-wiki/wiki/osu!_wiki_Contribution_Guide/en.md

 ### Merging

 For your changes to become appear live on the osu! wiki, your pull request has to be merged.
 Once your pull request has been reviewed and approved, you can either use the commenting section in GitHub to ask someone to merge it or do the same in the [osu!dev Discord](https://discord.gg/ppy) (`#osu-wiki` channel).
-Once it is merged, your changes will take up to five or six hours to appear live on the osu! wiki.